corelight/softsensor-docker-prototype/README.rst

 .. note::

-   The context for the current build pulls directly from the repo in maestro.
-To enable the ability to build the image, create a Personal Access Token, with a minimum of repo read access, in maestro and add it to a .env file in the same folder as the docker-compose.yml file.
-See the example.env file.

-   * The file should be named ``.env``
+  The Cron process is not running inside the container.
+To trigger the cron scripts, a cron job would have to be setup on the host to run the relevant script.
+For example, ``docker exec softsensor-bundle /root/hourly-cron.sh`` on an hourly basis.

 Release notes
 =============

-The Cron process is not running.
-To trigger the cron scripts, a cron job would have to be setup on the host to run the relevant script.
-For example, ``docker exec softsensor-bundle /root/hourly-cron.sh`` on an hourly basis.

 -------------------
 Initial release